 The following rules describe operation of a STA in PS mode:

-a) The STA with dot11NonTIMModeActivated equal to false shall wake up early enough to be able to receive the first Beacon frame scheduled for transmission at the time corresponding to the last TBTT or TSBTT for which the STA was awake plus the time interval indicated by the ListenInterval parameter of the MLME-ASSOCIATE.request or MLME REASSOCIATE.request primitive.
+a) When a (re)association is not for a multi-link (re)setup (see 35.3.5.1(Multi-link (re)setup procedure)), the STA with dot11NonTIMModeActivated equal to false shall wake up early enough to be able to receive the first Beacon frame scheduled for transmission at the time corresponding to the last TBTT or TSBTT for which the STA was awake plus the time interval indicated by the ListenInterval parameter of the MLME-ASSOCIATE.request or MLME REASSOCIATE.request primitive.
 The STA with dot11NonTIMModeActivated equal to true is not required to wake up to receive a Beacon frame and shall transmit at least one PS-Poll or trigger frame that is individually addressed to the associated AP every listen interval starting from the last known transition of the S1G STA in non-TIM mode in doze state unless it follows the TWT or NDP Paging procedure.

 NOTE—The STA might wake for a TBTT or TSBTT that is earlier than this deadline.
 In that case the previous requirement is reset based on a new “last TBTT or TSBTT”.

+TGbe editor: Modify the row corresponding to 11.2.3.10 AP aging function as follows

-11.2.3.10 AP aging function
+11.2.3.10 AP and AP MLD aging function

 Any AP aging function shall not cause the buffered BU to be discarded after any period that is shorter than that indicated by the STA for which the BUs are buffered, in the Listen Interval field of its (Re)Association Request frame.
+The exact specification of the aging function is beyond the scope of this standard.

+The AP MLD aging function shall not cause the buffered BUs to be discarded after any period that is shorter than that indicated by the non-AP MLD for which the BUs are buffered in the Listen Interval field of its (Re)Association Request frame.
 The exact specification of the aging function is beyond the scope of this standard.

 NOTE—This aging function is independent of (i.e., in addition to) other causes of MSDU discard within the MAC, such as due to the operation of a per-TS MSDU lifetime, or related to dot11QAPEDCATableMSDULifetime.